AlessandroPesare/MaximalCliques/README.md

 # MaximalCliques
-Implementation of Tomita and Brokerbosch algorithm
+Implementation of Tomita and Bronkerbosch algorithm